shoppepm/shoppe/docs/packages.md

-$ Shoppe package file
+# Package

-Each shoppe package has its own shoppe package file, which contains all information about the package such as its name, version, revision as well as building and installation instructions.
+Each shoppe package has two core files: shoppepkg, which contains the information about the package, and content.tar.gz, which contains the files for the package.
+If content.tar.gz is not present, the package will be built manually.

-## shoppe package
+## Example shoppe package

 ```bash
 # Basic information